Spellbound (Judy Collins album)

-Spellbound is the twenty ninth studio album by American folk singer-songwriter Judy Collins, released on February 25, 2022 by Cleopatra Records.
-The album is Collins' first to contain completely original material.
-It earned Collins a nomination for the Grammy Award for Best Folk Album, her second in the category.
-Spellbound would also chart #60 on the Top Current Album Sales chart.
-Debuting on March 12, 2022 spending 1 week on the chart.
+Spellbound is the twenty ninth studio album by the American folk singer-songwriter Judy Collins, released on February 25, 2022 by Cleopatra Records.
+The album is Collins's first to contain completely original material and largely features nostalgic themes in its lyrics.
+Spellbound received positive reviews from critics and earned Collins a nomination for the Grammy Award for Best Folk Album.